ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

-  If you need to quantify the features of the spots no matter if the spots are considered valid or not, add a column called ``'do_not_drop'`` with the value ``1`` at each row of the spot that must not be removed by spotMAX filters.
+  If you need to quantify the features of the spots no matter if the spots are considered valid or not, add a column called ``'do_not_drop'`` with the value ``1`` at each row of the spot that must not be removed by SpotMAX filters.

-  Use this parameter if you already have a table with spots coordinates generated outside of spotMAX.
+  Use this parameter if you already have a table with spots coordinates generated outside of SpotMAX.

   .. tip::

-    In the spotMAX GUI, you can edit the results of a previous analysis, including adding new spots.
-To compute the features of these manually added spots, spotMAX will save the new table in each Position folder and it will be used in this parameter.
+    In the SpotMAX GUI, you can edit the results of a previous analysis, including adding new spots.
+To compute the features of these manually added spots, SpotMAX will save the new table in each Position folder and it will be used in this parameter.
 See the section :ref:`inspect-results-tab`, for more details on how to manually edit the results.